 - QAnon Trump Supporter at Mike Pence’s Senate Seat: A QAnon Shaman and avid Trump supporter with a painted face and a horned hat leads a prayer about taking back the Capitol for God.

 - Confederate Flag Brought Into Capitol: A man walks around the Capitol halls with the Confederate Flag.
-For most Americans the Confederate Flag represents early American slavery of black people, racism and the southern fight to keep slavery in the Civil War.
+For most Americans the Confederate Flag represents early American slavery of black people, racism and the southern fight to keep slavery before the Civil War and systemic racism following the war.

 - Man with an Auschwitz Shirt: Another man is seen with an Auschwitz shirt on.
 Auschwitz, Poland, if you are unfamiliar with it, was the location of one of the Extermination Camps that Hitler set up during WW2 to kill off Jewish people.